Make Your Community Safe and Secure with the Right Door Entry System

 How to Use a Door Entry System

-To use a door entry system, a visitor searches for a resident in the system’s directory then presses a button or a touch screen to contact them.
+To use a door entry system, a visitor searches for a resident in the system’s directory and then presses a button or a touch screen to contact them.
 The door entry system alerts the tenant that they have a visitor, via phone or a smartphone app notification.
 Then, the resident speaks with their visitor and opens the door for them by pressing a door release button.
 Finally, the door entry system sends a signal to the door’s electric or magnetic lock, which allows entry.

-A cloud-based door entry system enables community residents to use the door entry system to let themselves in using either a fob, a key card or a mobile app on their smartphone.
+A cloud-based door entry system enables community residents to use the door entry system to let themselves in using either a fob, a key card, or a mobile app on their smartphone.

 - A door entry system is an access solution that enables community managers and residents to control who can and can’t enter the property.